 Prof. Edward Aboufadel's Applied Mathematics Projects

 I enjoy working on interesting applications of mathematics to various areas of science, medicine, and engineering.
-Most of the projects I have pursued utilize wavelets.
+Many of the projects I have pursued utilize wavelets.
 As I learned about wavelets in the 1990's, I came across how the FBI uses wavelets, and an application of wavelets to denoising musical recordings.
 Since 2000, I have been working with students on other applications of wavelets.
 Wavelet-based filters are applied for basically two reasons: information rearrangement and information reduction.
-In each of these projects, the use of wavelets is a key step in the method.
+In some of these projects (particularly years 2000-2011), the use of wavelets is a key step in the method.

 This is a list of the projects and the people involved, along with links to publications or videos, when available:

 2017: Imitating the Shazam App With Wavelets.
 This project applies wavelets to analyze data from continuous glucose monitors (used by type-1 diabetics), incorporating a simplified version of the method behind the Shazam app.
 Errata.
 (No collaborators.)

 2013-17: 3D Printing.
 Student Researchers: Melissa Sherman-Bennett and Sylvanna Krawczyk (2013), Lindsay Czap (2014), Samantha Law (2016-17), Zachary Ash (2016-17), along with further work done in 2014-17 by EFA, including a talk recorded at the 2016 SIAM Conference on Applied Mathematics Education.